obiba/opal-doc/rserver-admin/installation.rst

 Debian Package Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Opal is available as a Debian package from OBiBa Debian repository.
+Opal R Server is available as a Debian package from OBiBa Debian repository.
 To proceed installation, do as follows:

 * `Install Debian package <http://www.obiba.org/pages/pkg/>`_.
 Follow the instructions in the repository main page for installing Opal.
 * Manage Opal Service: after package installation, Opal server is running: see how to manage the Service.